Euphredes/Euphredes/README.txt

-A Fleet's evasive coersions will strike down the hands stockpiling resources with what they fear most: embarrassment.
+A Fleet's evasive coersions will strike down the hands stockpiling resources with what those hands fear most: embarrassment.
+As a Fleet operating with maximal self-reliance, we will force collusion to pool resources into one
-As a Fleet operating with maximal self-reliance, we will force collusion to pool resources into one grand bank.
+Grand Bank.
+Better than the Federal
-Better than the Federal Reserve.
+Reserve.
 You see, reader, space is more valuable than money.
 A product that fails to sell takes up space for products that do sell.
 Poor inventory mangement loses more sales than anyone would ever want to calculate.
 That! spurs